jrruethe/jrruethe.github.io/source/_posts/2015-05-21-boost-fusion-json-serializer.markdown

        template<typename Ostream>
        static inline void serialize(Ostream& os, T const& t, int depth, bool array_value) {
-          if(array_value)
+          // Put in tabs if this is a value from an array (called from an array serializer) if(array_value)
           {
              os << "\n" + tab(depth) + "\""